stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 ## Supersonic modules

 By default, Supersonic apps are made up of modules, which contain the HTML and script files for a certain portion of your app functionality.
 Currently, our project has two modules: `common`, which is a shared space for all of our app content, and `example`, which has all the views you see in the example app.
 We want to add a new feature to our app, so it makes sense to create a new module for it.
-You can create a new module by running `steroids generate module <module-name>` in your project folder.
+You can create a new module by running `steroids generate module <module-name>` in your project folder or `$ steroids generate module <module-name>` if you have `steroids connect` running.
 Let's create a `geolocation` module:

 ```bash
 steroids generate module geolocation